Affairs-and-Order/AnO/README.md

 #### IMPORTANT NOTE: open all your terminals using `sudo -i`, this will give root access to celery.
 1. Navigate into the `AnO` folder.
-2. Run `celery -A app.celery worker --loglevel=INFO --pidfile=''` in a terminal window.
+2. Run the beat pool by running: `celery -A app.celery beat --loglevel=INFO` in the terminal.
-3. Run `celery -A app.celery beat --loglevel=INFO --pidfile=''` in yet another terminal window.
+3. Run *1* worker by running: `celery -A app.celery worker --loglevel=INFO` in another terminal window.
-4. For celery to work, you've gotta run Flask in yet another terminal window.
-You can do so by typing: `flask run` in a different terminal window.
+4. For `celery` to work, RabbitMQ must be running.